-There is nothing fun about a grump during the holidays.
-In the middle of all the tasks that must be done, I can’t blame you for losing your cool now and then.
-That is why I created this list of 10 sure fire mood changers that your family will appreciate.
+There is nothing fun about a Grinch during the holidays.
+In the middle of all the tasks that must be done, no one can’t blame you for losing your cool now and then.
+That is why I put together this list of 10 sure-fire mood changers that your family will appreciate.
 Distracting yourself, even for 10 minutes can rescue the entire day.

-Below you will find 10 suggestions you can use right now to fight the stress Grinches threatening your holiday fun.
+Below you will find 10 suggestions you can use right now to fight the stress that's threatening your holiday fun.

 If you have 30 minutes or more:

 1. Color with your left hand!
 Shameless endorsement here: You’ve Got This Superwoman, an empowering coloring book journal is just right for this.
 Pick a white page, grab your favorite coloring tools and go to town using only your left hand.
 Go a little crazy!
 If you go outside the lines, so what?
 Work it!
 Let the stress flow away as the colors appear!